As Trump Proposes Third Summit With Kim Jong Un, North Korea Publicly Executes Two Women For Fortune-Telling

-On Thursday, prior to a meeting at the White House with South Korean President Moon Jae-in, Donald Trump told reporters that he is now open to a third summit meeting with North Korea’s leader, Kim Jong Un, according to The New York Times, after the second Trump-Kim summit collapsed earlier this year when the two could not come to terms on an agreement to end North Korea’s nuclear weapons program.
+On Thursday, prior to a meeting at the White House with South Korean President Moon Jae-in, Donald Trump told reporters that he is now open to a third summit meeting with North Korea’s leader Kim Jong Un, according to The New York Times, after the second Trump-Kim summit collapsed earlier this year when the two could not come to terms on an agreement to end North Korea’s nuclear weapons program.

 But even as Trump was suggesting another high-level meeting with Kim, reports out of Asia said that North Korea had resumed carrying out public executions, as a way of “maintaining social order,” according to the Radio Free Asia news service.